MyCoke

-MyCoke (formerly known as Coke Music and Coke Studios) was an online chat game used for marketing the Coca-Cola brand and products.
-It was created in January 2002 by VML Inc (Previously Studiocom) an Atlanta-based digital agency using core technology from Sulake Corporation, the company responsible for a similar popular online game called Habbo Hotel.
-Version 2 of the game was released in late 2004 on a new technology platform called Galapagos, created by Studiocom, and featuring new locations and a special double-reward 'Coca-Cola Red Room'.
+MyCoke (formerly known as Coke Music) was a website used for marketing the Coca-Cola brand and products.
+It was created in January 2002 by Studiocom (Now VML Inc), an Atlanta-based digital agency using core technology from Sulake Corporation, the video game company responsible for a similar popular online game called Habbo Hotel.
+The site hosted multiple games, sweepstakes, music downloads, and Coke-related media.
+However, Coke Studios was the main feature of the website.

-On December 6, 2007 MyCoke closed, and encouraged users to join CC-Metro, which was part of There.
+On December 6, 2007 Coke Studios closed, and encouraged users to join CC Metro, which was part of There.
 There was closed on March 9, 2010.
+The MyCoke website remained open for multiple years to host minigames and Coke-related media.